qbradq/sharduo/README.md

 vendors, mounts, pack animals, and banking.

 ### Known Defects ###
+* Mobile weight is not properly updated on drop-to-player.
+* OPL name display does not include stack count.
+* No sounds on remove from / drop to container.

 ### Required Features and Tasks ###
 * AI voice commands